CKStudios2018/friendly-garbage/README.md

 # friendly-garbage
-Trust me, this repo isn't worth much more than a pat on the back for github.com servers.
+This repo isn't worth much more than a pat on the back for github.com servers.

+We use this repo to store old projects, to go back to later.
+Most of these will become deprecated by the times we get around to it, but you never know..

 ## What to expect:
 * Deprecated projects (old code)